World Food Day – 16 October

 As a result of globalization and urbanization and income growth, there have been changes in our diet and eating habits.
 We have moved from seasonal, mainly plant-based, and fiber-rich dishes to diets that are high in refined starches, sugar, fats, salt, processed foods, meat, and other animal-sourced products.
 Less time is spent preparing meals at home, and consumers, especially in urban areas, increasingly rely on supermarkets, fast food outlets, street food vendors, and takeaway restaurants.

-We spend less time to prepare food at home rather than we prefer to eat outside food of supermarkets, fast food outlets, street food vendors, and takeaway restaurants.
+We spend less time preparing food at home rather than we prefer to eat outside food from supermarkets, fast food outlets, street food vendors, and takeaway restaurants.
 Which have led to unhealthy diets and a rise in obesity due to the sedentary lifestyles we are living in.
 This unhealthy diet is the main reason for deaths from non-communicable diseases (NCDs), including cardiovascular diseases, diabetes, and certain cancers.

 World Food Day (World Food Day) is celebrated with great enthusiasm by many other organizations, such as International Fund for Agricultural Development, World Food Program, etc., which are related to matters related to food safety.
 This day in India shows the importance of agriculture and emphasizes the fact that the food produced and consumed by Indians is safe and healthy.
 World Food Day is celebrated with great enthusiasm in India.